doegan32/Light-Field-Style-Transfer/README.md

 ## Light field conventions

 ## Metrics
-We also provide MATLAB scripts for the LFEC metric [2] and our proposed LFAC metric [1].
+We also provide MATLAB scripts for the evalation metrics used in the paper - the LFEC metric [2] and our proposed LFAC metric [1].

 ### Light Field Angular Consistency (LFAC) metric